 “We have modelled the most delicate processes of nature very accurately,” says Professor Anatoli Kheifets, one of the 11 main contributors to the paper.

 Attosecond spectroscopy, a field that is only 15 years old, is concerned with ultra-fast phenomena that take place in about 1 quintillionth (10-18) of a second.
-This work has shed new ligh4572086902_01294d773d_ot on quantum tunnelling, and provided more satisfying explanations for phenomena such as the time delay when an atom is ionised by a photon.
+This work has shed new light on quantum tunnelling, and provided more satisfying explanations for phenomena such as the time delay when an atom is ionised by a photon.

 The quantum behaviour of particles is unintuitive to humans because it is like nothing we experience in the macroscopic world.
 Due to the wave-like nature of electrons, their position can never be well defined, and as a result they can behave in unexpected ways.
 Quantum tunnelling, where electrons achieve the seemingly impossible and pass through impenetrable barriers, is one example of this.